 Some of our Applications

-Click below for the Technology Acceptable Use Policy - Per Diocesan requirements, each student is required to read and abide by the rules indicated in this Technology Acceptable Use Policy.
-By submitting the registration materials, all students acknowledge the understanding of this policy.
+Per Diocesan requirements, each student and parent/guardian is required to read and abide by the rules indicated in this Technology Acceptable Use Policy.
+Once you review the information, you will go to a link to fill out a form for your digital signature.